cloudboss/keights/stack/ansible/keights-stack/README.md

 `docker_options`: (Optional, type *dict*, default `{"ip-masq": false, "iptables": false, "log-driver": "journald", "storage-driver": "overlay2"}`) - Options to write to `/etc/docker/daemon.json`, which should follow [documentation for docker](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file).

+`kubeadm_join_config_template`: (Optional, type *string*, default `''`) - A kubeadm join [configuration file](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-join/#config-file) as a Go template string.
+If not defined, a default one will be used which is built into the AMI.
+See [Kubeadm join](#kubeadm-join) below for a description of the variables that will be available within the template.
+Due to CloudFormation parameter limitations, this string must not be over 4kb.

 `subnet_tags`: (Optional, type *dict*, default `{}`) - A dictionary of tags to add to node subnets.
 For example `{'kubernetes.io/cluster/cb': 'shared', 'kubernetes.io/role/internal-elb': '1'}`, where `cb` is the name of the cluster; this would allow the `cb` cluster to create internal ELBs in the node subnets.
 This is documented fully in the [EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html#vpc-subnet-tagging), though it is not specific to EKS.

+# Kubeadm Configuration Templates

+The configuration files defined in `keights_stack.masters.kubeadm_init_config_template` and `keights_stack.node_groups[].kubeadm_join_config_template` should be Go templates, which have a number of variables passed to them before expansion.

+## Kubeadm init

+The file defined in `kubeadm_init_config_template` will have the following variables available:

+`ClusterDomain` - The internal cluster domain, e.g. `cluster.local`.

+`EtcdDomain` - The DNS domain where etcd hostnames are created.

+`EtcdMode` - The mode in which etcd runs, either `stacked` or `external`.

+`Prefix` - The prefix for etcd hostnames.
+It is combined with the availability zone and `EtcdDomain` to define the FQDN of the host.
+For example, if `Prefix` is `etcd`, `MyAZ` is `us-east-1a`, and `EtcdDomain` is `cloudboss.local`, the etcd hostname for that availability zone would be `etcd-us-east-1a.cloudboss.local`.

+`APIServer` - The DNS name of the Kubernetes API server.

+`APIPort` - The port of the Kubernetes API server.

+`PodSubnet` - The subnet from which pod IPs are assigned.

+`ServiceSubnet` - The subnet from which service IPs are assigned.

+`ClusterDNS` - The IP address of the internal cluster DNS server.

+`NodeName` - The hostname of the current machine.

+`Token` - The token for bootstrapping the kubelet.

+`ImageRepository` - The image repository from which control plane images are pulled.

+`KubernetesVersion` - The version of Kubernetes.

+`AZs` - The list of availability zones in which etcd is running.

+`MyAZ` - The availability zone of the current machine.

+`MyIP` - The IP address of the current machine.

+## Kubeadm join

+The file defined in `kubeadm_join_config_template` will have the following variables available:

+`APIServer` - The DNS name of the Kubernetes API server.

+`APIServerPort` - The port of the Kubernetes API server.

+`Token` - The token for bootstrapping the kubelet.

+`CACertHash` - The sha256 hash of the cluster CA certificate.

+`ImageRepository` - The image repository from which control plane images are pulled.

+`NodeLabels` - A list of node labels in `key=value` form.

+`NodeName` - The hostname of the current machine.

 # Example Playbook